 Mulliken is a tiny village located in the state of Michigan.
-With a population of 548 people and just one neighborhood, Mulliken is the 559th largest community in Michigan.
-Mulliken has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 545 people and just one neighborhood, Mulliken is the 559th largest community in Michigan.
+Mulliken has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Because occupations involving physical labor dominate the local economy, Mulliken is generally considered to be a blue-collar town.
 39.64% of the Mulliken workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Mulliken is a village of production and manufacturing workers, managers, and service providers.
 There are especially a lot of people living in Mulliken who work in management occupations (12.86%), office and administrative support (10.71%), and maintenance occupations (7.14%).